lukasz-wiecaszek/gr-gnss-gnuradio-3.8/README.md

   - Reference frames transformations.
 At this moment this block can transform Earth Centered Earth Fixed coordinates into Geographical Coordinate System (latitude, longitude and altitude) and vice versa Geographical Coordinate System coordinates into Earth Centered Earth Fixed ones.
+- geojson_file_sink
+  - As name suggests, this is a sink block which saves GCS (latitude, longitude and altitude) positions in a file in geojson format.
+Then you may use that file for example on http://geojson.io to see your positions on a map.

 If interested, please see especially gps_acquisition_and_tracking_v4.grc where you will be able to spot navigation message bits on the GUI Time Sink.